 Walk them through the inventory

-Give your new tenant a copy of the inventory, and walk them from room to room pointing out anything you’ve noted down.
-This gives both you and them an opportunity to check that everything is in the condition described and ensure that you’re on the same page.
-You may also add in new details that you didn’t spot the first time.
+Give your new tenant a copy of the inventory, and walk them from room to room, pointing out anything you’ve noted down.
+This lets both you and them check that everything is in the condition described and ensure that you’re on the same page.
+You may also add new details that you didn’t spot the first time.

 Make sure you both sign and date your copies to reduce the risk of any disagreements over the deposit if/when they move out.

 Many things about your property will be self-explanatory, but everyday items such as ovens, showers and washing machines can take a little getting used to from model to model.
 Talk your tenants through how to use them and leave instruction manuals in a convenient place.

 Your property may also have specific quirks, such as a door or window that opens in a particular way.
 Taking the time to explain how everything works will save you from phone calls or emails should they run into a problem later on.

 Before you part ways, make sure to exchange contact details and communicate any preferences or boundaries you may have.
 This could involve asking them to always speak to you via email apart from in emergencies or encouraging them to stick to texts within certain hours of the day.